Perspective vs prospective can confuse writers, but there is an easy trick to keep these words in the right order.

 If it is an adjective, you may still get confused, so consider the word “prospector.”
 A prospector was someone who went to California during the gold rush in hopes of finding future gold.
 It has the same prefix as prospective.

 If you can remember that a prospector is looking for prospective gold, then you can remember which of the two words refers to something happening in the future.
+If you liked this post, you might also find our adverse vs. averse guide helpful.

 A Final Word on Perspective vs Prospective